 Recruiting has gotten harder, and teams have gotten smaller.
 At the same time.

-Ashby's Talent Trends data (covering 2021-2024) shows applications per hire jumped 182%.
+Ashby’s Talent Trends data (covering 2021-2024) shows applications per hire jumped 182%.
 Teams now interview 40% more candidates per opening than they did three years ago.
 Technical roles require 21 additional interview hours per hire compared to 2021.
-Despite all that extra work, the average recruiter's quarterly output dropped from about 7 hires to 5.4.
+Quarterly output dropped anyway - from about 7 hires to 5.4, despite all that extra work.

-The numbers from SHRM tell a similar story.
-Median time to fill sits at 44 days.
+SHRM’s numbers confirm the pattern.
+Median time to fill: 44 days.
 Average cost per hire: $4,129.
 Over half of organizations have individual recruiters managing roughly 20 requisitions simultaneously.
-That's 20 active searches, each requiring talent discovery, evaluation, outreach, scheduling, and follow-up.
+That’s 20 active searches, each requiring talent discovery, evaluation, outreach, scheduling, and follow-up.

-Meanwhile, AI adoption in recruiting is accelerating fast.
-SHRM's 2025 Talent Trends report found 43% of organizations now use AI for HR tasks, up from 26% the previous year - a 65% jump in 12 months.
+Accelerating fast, AI adoption in recruiting is reshaping the industry.
+SHRM’s 2025 Talent Trends report found 43% of organizations now use AI for HR tasks, up from 26% the previous year - a 65% jump in 12 months.
 Among those using AI in recruiting specifically, 89% report measurable time savings or efficiency gains.
 And 36% report outright cost reductions.

-The gap between teams that use AI and teams that don't is widening.
-Bullhorn's 2026 GRID report found staffing firms using AI are 3.5 to 4.5 times more likely to have seen revenue growth.
-That's not a marginal edge.
-It's structural.
+Widening gaps now separate teams using AI from those still running manual workflows.
+Bullhorn’s 2026 GRID report found staffing firms using AI are 3.5 to 4.5 times more likely to have seen revenue growth.
+That’s not a marginal edge.
+It’s structural.

-What does that revenue gap actually look like day to day?
-It shows up in time-to-fill, in candidate quality, and in how many open reqs a single recruiter can handle without burning out.
-Teams still running manual workflows are doing more work per hire, spending longer on each search, and losing candidates to faster competitors who respond first.
+Day to day, that revenue gap shows up in time-to-fill, in candidate quality, and in how many open reqs a single recruiter can handle without burning out.
+Teams still running manual workflows are doing more work per hire, spending longer on each search, and losing applicants to faster competitors who respond first.
 A recruiter managing 20 reqs manually might fill three positions per month.
-The same recruiter with AI handling sourcing, screening, and outreach scheduling could realistically double that number - not by working longer hours, but by spending less time on tasks that don't require human judgment.
+With AI handling sourcing, screening, and outreach scheduling, that same recruiter could realistically double that number - not by working longer hours, but by spending fewer hours on tasks that don’t require human judgment.

 AI-Powered Sourcing and Candidate Discovery

-Sourcing is where most recruiter hours go - and where AI produces the fastest, most measurable productivity gains.
-Two capabilities matter most: finding candidates at scale and matching them to roles with precision.
+Candidate search time drops 26% to 75% with AI sourcing tools, according to Bullhorn’s 2026 GRID report.
+Sourcing is where AI delivers its fastest, most measurable productivity gains.
+Two capabilities drive the bulk of those savings: finding candidates at scale and matching them to roles with precision.

 1. Automated Candidate Sourcing

-Manual sourcing is the single biggest time drain in most recruiters' workflows.
-Scrolling through profiles one platform at a time, running Boolean strings, cross-referencing outdated databases - it's slow and inconsistent.
-It doesn't scale.
+Manual sourcing is the single biggest time drain in most recruiters’ workflows.
+Scrolling through profiles one platform at a time, running Boolean strings, cross-referencing outdated databases - it’s slow and inconsistent.
+Scale is impossible.

 Consider what manual sourcing actually involves.
-A recruiter opens LinkedIn, types a Boolean string, scrolls through dozens of profiles, opens each one individually, evaluates whether they're a fit, checks if they're open to opportunities, copies their contact info into a spreadsheet, and moves on to the next one.
-That process takes 15 to 30 minutes per serious candidate.
-For a single open role, you might need to review 200 profiles to find 20 worth contacting.
+A recruiter opens LinkedIn, types a Boolean string, and scrolls through dozens of profiles.
+Each candidate requires individual evaluation: check fit, confirm openness, copy contact info to a spreadsheet.
+That sequence runs 15 to 30 minutes per serious candidate.
+Reviewing 200 profiles to find 20 worth contacting is standard for a single open role.
 Multiply that across 10 or 15 open positions and the math stops working.

 AI sourcing tools change the math entirely.
-Instead of searching one database at a time, AI scans hundreds of millions of profiles simultaneously, ranking candidates by fit rather than keyword matches alone.
-Bullhorn's 2026 GRID report found that most recruiters using AI report a 26% to 75% reduction in time spent on candidate searching and screening.
-That's hours recovered every single week.
+Instead of searching one database at a time, AI scans hundreds of millions of profiles simultaneously, ranking applicants by fit rather than keyword matches alone.
+Bullhorn’s 2026 GRID report found that most recruiters using AI report a 26% to 75% reduction in hours spent on profile searching and screening.
+That’s full workdays recovered every single week.

-Pin's AI, for example, scans 850M+ candidate profiles with 100% coverage across North America and Europe.
-Roughly 70% of candidates Pin recommends are accepted into customers' hiring pipelines - meaning less time wasted reviewing poor matches.
+Pin’s AI, for example, scans 850M+ candidate profiles with 100% coverage across North America and Europe.
+Aggregating from professional networks, GitHub, Stack Overflow, patents, and publications, that database surfaces applicants most single-source tools miss entirely - the breadth that makes Pin’s coverage industry-leading.
+Among the applicants Pin recommends, 83% are accepted into customers’ hiring pipelines - the highest candidate acceptance rate in the industry, meaning less time wasted reviewing poor matches.
 For a deeper look at how this technology works under the hood, see our guide on AI candidate sourcing.

 As Nick Poloni, President at Cascadia Search Group, put it: “I jumped into Pin solo toward the end of 2025 and closed out the year with over $1M in billings during just the final 4 months - no team, no agency.
 The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.”

-When a single recruiter can generate that kind of output without a team behind them, the productivity impact isn't incremental.
-It's a different operating model.
+When a single recruiter can generate that kind of output - over $1M in billings in four months without a team - the productivity impact isn’t incremental.
+It’s a different operating model.

 2. AI-Powered Candidate Matching

-Traditional recruiting tools match candidates to jobs based on keywords.
-If the posting says "Python" and the resume says "Python," it's a match.
-But that approach misses context.
+Traditional recruiting tools match applicants to jobs based on keywords.
+If the posting says “Python” and the resume says “Python,” it’s a match.
+Missing context is the core flaw.
 Five years of Python at a 20-person startup is different from five years of Python at a Fortune 500 company.

-AI matching systems evaluate candidates on skills, experience patterns, company stage, and role trajectory.
-LinkedIn's 2025 Future of Recruiting report found that companies conducting the most skills-based searches are 12% more likely to make quality hires.
-Over dozens or hundreds of placements per year, that's a meaningful difference.
+Skills, experience patterns, company stage, and role trajectory are what AI matching systems evaluate - not just keywords.
+LinkedIn’s 2025 Future of Recruiting report found that companies conducting the most skills-based searches are 12% more likely to make quality hires.
+Over dozens or hundreds of placements per year, that’s a meaningful difference.

-The practical result: fewer unqualified applicants clogging your hiring funnel, more time spent on people who actually fit.
-Pin's matching lets recruiters filter by factors like company size during a candidate's tenure - useful when you're sourcing operators for a specific growth stage, not just people who held a title.
+Fewer unqualified applicants clog the hiring funnel - and more hours go toward people who actually fit.
+Pin’s matching lets recruiters filter by factors like company size during a candidate’s tenure.
+Useful when you’re sourcing operators for a specific growth stage, not just people who held a title.

-The productivity impact of better matching isn't just speed.
-It's less rework.
-When a talent professional presents applicants who don't match what the hiring manager wants, the feedback loop eats time on both sides.
-The recruiter goes back to searching.
-The hiring manager loses confidence in the process.
-The role stays open longer.
+Better matching’s productivity impact goes beyond speed - it’s less rework.
+When a talent professional presents applicants who don’t match what the hiring manager wants, the feedback loop consumes hours on both sides.
+Back to searching.
+Confidence erodes.
+Open roles stay open.
 AI matching tightens that loop by learning from acceptance and rejection patterns over time.
-The result is a shorter path from search to signed offer.
+Every iteration produces a shorter path from search to signed offer.

 AI Screening and Evaluation